MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 # Semantic Index for Copilot

-The semantic index brings a whole new world of understanding to your data in Microsoft 365.
 Through enhanced interactions with your individual and company data via the Microsoft Graph, and the creation of a new index, the semantic index is an improvement to Microsoft 365 search that lays the foundation for the next generation of Search and Copilot experiences.
 The semantic index respects security and policies in the Microsoft Graph so that when a user issues a query either directly via search or in Microsoft Copilot, it's always in the security context of the user, and only content that a user has access to is returned.
-This article reviews the initial set of features that form the semantic index and explains how it brings your data to life.
-To learn more, check out this video: [Semantic Index for Copilot: Explained by Microsoft](https://www.youtube.com/watch?v=KtsVRCsdvoU).

 ## Overview

-The semantic index sits on top of the Microsoft Graph, which interprets user queries to produce sophisticated, meaningful, and multilingual responses that help you to be more productive.
+The semantic index sits on top of the Microsoft Graph, which interprets user queries to produce contextually relevant responses that help you to be more productive.
 It allows organizations to search through billions of vectors (mathematical representations of features or attributes) and return related results.
-Combined with enhancements across the Microsoft Graph, the semantic index connects you with relevant and actionable information in your organization and is built on Microsoft’s comprehensive approach to [security, compliance, privacy](/microsoft-365-copilot/microsoft-365-copilot-privacy), and respects all organizational boundaries within your tenant.
+Combined with enhancements across the Microsoft Graph, the semantic index connects you with relevant information in your organization and is built on Microsoft’s comprehensive approach to [security, compliance, privacy](/microsoft-365-copilot/microsoft-365-copilot-privacy), and respects all organizational boundaries within your tenant.”

 ## What is an Index?

 The concept of indexing data is well established in Microsoft 365 and is a normal part of how the Microsoft Graph works to access the tremendous amount of data in your Microsoft 365 tenant today.
 Users see search results from the Microsoft Graph, which indexes content and signals from most Microsoft 365 applications in your tenant to ensure search results are personalized and elevated based on your connections between content and people in your network.

 Interactions with data in the Microsoft Graph are based on keyword matching, personalization, and social matching.
 Keyword search queries against an index in the Microsoft Graph, which maps to locations in documents or a set of documents.
 Microsoft 365 leverages the Microsoft Graph to prioritize relevant content based on understanding of additional signals for users and their close network.
 This is known as personalization and social matching in Microsoft 365, which drives relevance for queries against the content in your organization.
 Access to tenant data in Microsoft Graph is gated by role-based access control, and organizations are always in control of Microsoft Search capabilities via the Search and Intelligence portal in the Microsoft 365 admin center.